cs-ankit-gupta/solution-pack-ot-asset-management/docs/usage.md

     - Anomalous communication between two Windows XP machines
     - Communication between public and private networks
     - STEP7 configuration download command
+- If an asset does not already exist, it is created and added to the record with the following hostname:
+    - PLC-04-S7-400
+    - EWS-42E6
+    - IE11Win7
+    - EWS-01Q3
 - Each alert get associated with assets based on the Source and Destination IP.
 - **Technique**, **Sub-Technique** and **Software** get linked to alerts under the **MITRE ATT&CK Correlations** tab.
 - **Mitigation** comes under the **Recommended Mitigation** tab.